Episode 37

 As a homeschooling mentor, I’m often asked, “How do I decide the grade level for my homeschooled child?”
 Are you wondering how to decide homeschool grade level?

-Or “I thought my child was in such and a such grade, but now I’m not so sure!
+Or “I thought my child was in such and such a grade, but now I’m not so sure!”

-And this really tricky one, “My child has a summer birthday, so how do I decide what grade he or she’s in?
+And this really tricky one, “My child has a summer birthday, so how do I decide what grade he or she’s in?“

 So today, I want to share with you my best advice on grade placement.
 And of course, as a homeschooling parent, the decision is yours!